peterrichards-lr/liferay-spring-boot-micro-service-gradle-example/docs/README.md

 See how the LCP.json and Dockerfile for more information on the configuration of the deployed custom service.

 ### Local
-It can run locally using `mvn spring-boot:run `
+It can run locally using `./gradlew bootRun`

 ## OAuth 2.0 Configuration
 To make this example work you need to create an entry in Liferay's OAuth 2 Adminstration configuration.